danvega/danvega-dev-nuxt/content/blog/2010/08/04/create-sql-insert-statements-from-a-spreadsheet.md

 title: 'Create SQL Insert Statements from a Spreadsheet'
 date: '2010-08-04T15:08:00.000Z'
 published: true
-excerpt: 'In this article, I will show you how to create SQL insert statements from a spreadsheet'
+description: 'In this article, I will show you how to create SQL insert statements from a spreadsheet'
 author: 'Dan Vega'
 tags:
   - 'sql'